rdpoor/mulib-support/README.md

 an LED" through more complex ones.
 Bonus points for cross platform / cross IDE.

 * Update subscribers of mu_strbuf and mu_substring to use mu_string.

+* In mu_string, create functions that modify underlying buffer: insert, delete, replace.
+These are actually all the same function: insert has a non-empty src slice and empty dst slice, delete has an empty src slice and a non-empty dst slice, replace has non-empty src and dst.

+* In several cases, we pass the scheduler object, but only use it to queue asynchronous (interrupt) events.
+Refactor that into two parts: the scheduler and the isr_queue.
+Pass the isr_queue as an optional argument to mu_sched_init().

+* Documentation: find a c-based project on github with great documentation and emulate its documentation structure.

+* Refactor: all chars should be unsigned chars (or uint8_t)

 ### Future work